 This is another standard procedure for insurance companies.
 You file your claim, they investigate and offer you a meager sum as compensation in the hopes that you will go away.
 This happens every day, usually close to the limitations date for a court action.
 At this point, most car accident victims obtain a lawyer to help them fight the insurance companies.

-If you have been trying without success to obtain a fair settlement from an insurance company after an auto accident, do yourself a favor and contact an experienced personal injury attorney who is also competent in the area of bad faith insurance litigation.
-Seth Gladstein is a Kentucky personal injury attorney who understands bad faith and is committed to fighting for your rights.
+If you have been trying without success to obtain a fair settlement from an insurance company after an auto accident, do yourself a favor and contact an experienced injury lawyer who is also competent in the area of bad faith insurance litigation.
+Seth Gladstein is a injury attorney in Kentucky who understands bad faith and is committed to fighting for your rights.
 Contact Gladstein Law Firm, PLLC today for a free case evaluation by scheduling online or calling 502-855-4177.